 - Diversity, non-discrimination and fairness: Unfair bias must be avoided, as it could could have multiple negative implications, from the marginalization of vulnerable groups, to the exacerbation of prejudice and discrimination.
 Fostering diversity, AI systems should be accessible to all, regardless of any disability, and involve relevant stakeholders throughout their entire life circle.

 - Societal and environmental well-being: AI systems should benefit all human beings, including future generations.
 It must hence be ensured that they are sustainable and environmentally friendly.
 Moreover, they should take into account the environment, including other living beings, and their social and societal impact should be carefully considered.

 - Accountability: Mechanisms should be put in place to ensure responsibility and accountability for AI systems and their outcomes.
 Auditability, which enables the assessment of algorithms, data and design processes plays a key role therein, especially in critical applications.
 Moreover, adequate an accessible redress should be ensured.

 The AI HLEG has also prepared a document which elaborates on a Definition of Artificial Intelligence used for the purpose of the Guidelines.

 Download the Definition of AI in your language below:

 The document also provides an assessment list that operationalises the key requirements and offers guidance to implement them in practice.
-Starting from the 26th of June, this assessment list undergoing a piloting process, to which all stakeholders are invited to test the assessment list and provide practical feedback on how it can be improved.
+Starting from the 26th of June, this assessment list underwent a piloting process, to which all stakeholders were invited to test the assessment list and provide practical feedback on how it can be improved.

-- An open survey or “quantitative analysis” which will be sent to all those who register to the piloting
+- An open survey or “quantitative analysis” sent to all those who registered to the piloting

 - In-depth interviews with a number of representative organisations to gather more detailed feedback for different sectors